#Ham4Ham lottery opens Nov. 17 for local 'Hamilton' shows

 The lottery can also be entered online at hamiltonmusical.com/lottery.

-The lottery will open at 11 a.m. two days before the performance date and will close for entry at 9 a.m. the day before the performance.
+The lottery will open at 11 a.m. two days before the performance date and will close at 9 a.m. the day before the performance.

 Tickets must be purchased online with a credit card by 4 p.m. the day before the performance using a purchase link and code sent in a customized notification email.